 DNF has replaced YUM as the package manager for Fedora 22 onwards and future RHEL/CentOS releases.
 Luckily, DNF and YUM are very similar, particularly for commonly used commands, but there are some differences.
 Below are some links I’ve found handy for getting familiar with DNF.

 Most Linux distributions do not enable TRIM by default for a variety of reasons.
 To get the best long-term performance from your SSDs you’ll want to enable it manually.
-The best way to do this is to occasionally run the
+The easiest way to do this is to enable systemd’s

 Create a cron script that will run once a week: